 2. Running also makes your body release mood-lifting hormones like dopamine, serotonin, endorphins, and norepinephrine that help decrease anxiety and depressive symptoms4 and give you a feeling of happiness and relaxation.

-Also, a study showed that while high-intensity exercise hikes the cortisol level, low-intensity exercise could bring the circulating cortisol levels down.5
+Also, a study showed that while high-intensity exercise hikes the cortisol level, low-intensity exercise could

 But contradictory as it may sound, low levels of circulating cortisol are also linked to sleep disruptions.
 Patients with Addison’s disease, where the adrenal glands do not produce enough cortisol, complain of delay in sleep onset, waking up frequently and early in the morning, and fatigue during the day.6 So high-intensity exercise is a good way for them to normalize their cortisol levels.